 Law 12, Section 2 was implemented into the Laws of the Game and this changed the Premier League for the better ahead of its inaugural campaign.
 A generation or two before the days of Pep Guardiola arriving on our shores and hunted a goalkeeper for his ability on the ball over his shot-stopping, ‘keepers were largely there just to keep clean sheets and hoof balls upfield.

 The outlawing was greeted with pessimism from sections of the Premier League.
 “I don’t think this is going to enhance the game at all,” complained Arsenal boss George Graham.
 Leeds manager Howard Wilkinson felt the new ruling would be counterproductive and it would instead promote long-ball football.
-Wilkinson’s views were not necessarily wrong in the short term but it is telling that his Leeds side fell from champions to a meager 17th place in the inaugural Premier League campaign.
+Wilkinson’s views were not necessarily wrong in the short term but it is telling that his Leeds side fell from champions to a meagre 17th place in the inaugural Premier League campaign.

 The rule change wasn’t designed to prevent negative tactics; it was introduced simply to add to the drama of the game and increase the entertainment.
 Football was too slow and fans had experienced one back-pass too many – the game was turning into a pedestrianised sport like cricket, with too many stoppages in play.